Bollea v. Gawker

 Bollea v.
 Gawker was a lawsuit filed in 2013 in the Circuit Court of the Sixth Judicial Circuit in Pinellas County, Florida, delivering a verdict on March 18, 2016.
 In the suit, professional wrestler Terry Gene Bollea, known professionally as Hulk Hogan, sued Gawker Media, publisher of the Gawker website, and several Gawker employees and Gawker-affiliated entities for posting portions of a sex tape of Bollea with Heather Clem, at that time the wife of radio personality Bubba the Love Sponge.
 Bollea's claims included invasion of privacy, infringement of personality rights, and intentional infliction of emotional distress.
-Prior to trial, Bollea's lawyers said the privacy of many Americans was at stake while Gawker's lawyers said that the case could hurt freedom of the press in the United States.
+Prior to trial, Bollea's lawyers said the privacy of many Americans was at stake while Gawkers lawyers said that the case could hurt freedom of the press in the United States.

 Bollea sought $100 million in damages.
 In March 2016, the jury found Gawker Media liable and awarded Bollea $115 million in compensatory damages and $25 million in punitive damages.
 Three months after the verdict, Gawker filed for Chapter 11 bankruptcy protection and put itself up for sale.
 Gawker Media's assets, not including the namesake website, were subsequently sold to Univision Communications.
 On November 2, 2016, Gawker reached a $31 million settlement with Bollea.